lukewarm/nbforge/docs/local_developing/README.md

 echo 127.0.0.1 nbforge.local" | sudo tee -a /etc/hosts
 ```

-**Important**: before proceeding to the next steps, run this command to this command sets up your shell so that any Docker commands you run will interact
-with the Docker daemon inside Minikube.
+**Important**: before proceeding to the next steps, run this command to this command sets up your shell so that any Docker commands you run will interact with the Docker daemon inside Minikube.

 Note that the PostgreSQL and MinIO containers on run on your laptop's Docker engine - the one you usually use for building and running containers locally.
+(We can also run both inside of Minikube, which may be a cleaner solution.
+If you choose to do that, change the service url in the yaml files.)

 The NBForge web app conterians run inside Minikube, which provides a small Kubernetes cluster on your machine.
 This setup lets you test parts of the app in a full Kubernetes environment while still using your regular Docker for database and storage services.